-Clear boundaries create a safe and respectful environment for all clientele and instructors, and generally include: no staring at others, no touching without consent, and no commenting —even making compliments — on others’ bodies (3).
+Clear boundaries create a safe and respectful environment for all clientele and instructors, and generally include no staring at others, no touching without consent, and no commenting —even making compliments — on others’ bodies (2).

 Who Practices Naked Yoga and Why?